Recruitment Training

 Recruitment and Customer Service Training

-It is important to recognize we are asking parents to do us a huge favor to have their infant/children contribute to science.
-We want to convey this excitement and gratitude while recruiting for their (potential) participation i.e. through your verbal communication skills.
+It is important to recognize that we are asking parents to do us a huge favor by having their infant/children contribute to science.
+We want to convey this excitement and gratitude while recruiting for their (potential) participation, i.e., through your verbal communication skills.

-Be positive and friendly on the phone – representing the lab We need to ensure they understand and are comfortable with what we are saying.
-How we say things plays a big part in whether parents choose to participate or not so think about how you would like someone to ask you to do a favour and what would influence your decision.
+Be positive and friendly on the phone — you are representing the lab.
+We need to ensure they understand and are comfortable with what we are saying.
+How we say things plays a big part in whether parents choose to participate or not, so think about how you would like someone to ask you to do a favor and what would influence your decision.

-- If parents ask a question and you don’t know the answer ask them to hold and ask someone who might know, or tell them you will note it down and get back to them either through phone or email (don’t make up an answer)
+- If parents ask a question and you don’t know the answer, ask them to hold and ask someone who might know, or tell them you will note it down and get back to them either by phone or email (don’t make up an answer).

 Practice before calling!